moonrepo/schematic/book/src/schema/generator/template.md

 </tr>
 </table>

-> Applying the desired casing for field names should be done with `rename_all` on the container.
+> Applying the desired casing for field names should be done with serde `rename_all` on the
+> container.

 ## Options